Hibatullah Akhundzada: Supreme leader of Afghanistan (2021–present)

 In May 2021, Akhundzada called for the Afghan people to unite for the development of an Islamic state once the United States forces withdrew.
 In August 2021, forces under his nominal command began a general offensive seeking to achieve a final victory in the war.
 During the leadership of Akhundzada, the United States troops withdrew, and the Taliban gained control of Kabul.
 On 18 August, it was announced that based on the general amnesty issued by Akhundzada, "it was decided to release political detainees from all prisons of Afghanistan".
-By the time, the Taliban has already taken control of key prisons across the country and freed thousands of inmates, including al-Qaeda members and senior Taliban figures.
+By this time, the Taliban had already taken control of key prisons across the country and freed thousands of inmates, including al-Qaeda members and senior Taliban figures.
 Allegedly, ISIS-K fighters were also released.

 With little known about Akhundzada and a lack of any photographs of him in the aftermath of the fall of Kabul, questions were raised about whether he was alive and remained a leader.
 Media reports after the fall of Kabul suggested that he was in the custody of the Pakistani Army.
 However, on 21 August, the Taliban told The Sunday Guardian that Akhundzada was alive and based in Kandahar.
 On 8 September, Akhundzada issued a statement addressed to the interim government, telling it to uphold Sharia in Afghanistan.

 On 3 December 2021, Akhundzada issued a decree that stipulated women’s rights under Sharia.
 It stated that women have a right to marital consent and cannot be treated as property.
 It added that widows were allowed to maritally consent to new husbands, receive payment from their new husbands during Nekah, and inherit property equally among their family.
 The Ministry of Hajj and Religious Affairs, the Ministry of Information and Culture, and the Supreme Court were instructed to implement the decree and communicate it to the public.

 On 8 December 2021, Akhundzada instructed provincial governors to convince individuals not to leave the country and try to address their grievances while increasing security measures.

 On 14 March 2022, Akhundzada issued directives consisting of 14 points to the Armed Forces of the Islamic Emirate of Afghanistan concerning the conduct of its personnel.

 From 27 to 28 March 2022, Akhundzada instructed the Council of Ministers to implement a new round of restrictions.
 He also ordered a ban on foreign broadcasts from being issued in Afghanistan and instructed the Ministry for the Propagation of Virtue and the Prevention of Vice to enforce gender segregation of public parks, prevent women from boarding aircraft if unaccompanied by a male chaperone, to bar male civil servants from going to work if they are not wearing a turban or sporting a full beard and ban the use of mobile phones in universities.
 He also issued a decree with instructions on the same day to the security forces, ordering them to avoid hiring and deploying minors.